 This is a true felling axe, and if you want to support a family-owned company with its origins in the Northern California forests, you won’t go wrong with the WoodlandPro Fallers Axe.
 It can be had for just about $50, a steal for a US-made tool of such quality.
 The only potential downside I experienced is that the handle is straight, not curved, which some people might prefer.
 The answer to that, though, is that Bailey’s also sell replacement handles at a very fair price, so you can swap them if you wish.

-- The WoodlandPro Fallers axe is a domestically produced axe, ensuring high-quality standards.
+- The WoodlandPro Fallers axe is domestically produced, ensuring high-quality standards.

 - Despite its high quality, the axe is sold at a reasonable price, making it an excellent value-for-money choice.